lime-os/window-manager/README.md

 floating window management.
 Designed with minimalism and elegance in mind, it aims to provide a clean and uncluttered interface while still delivering all the essential functionalities that users expect from a modern window manager.
-It is an ideal choice for users who seek a balance between aesthetics and productivity.

 > **NOTE:** This project is still in development and is not ready for use.